Staticcheck 2022.1 release notes

 Not tied directly to this release, but worth mentioning regardless: Staticcheck has an official GitHub Action now, which may simplify your CI pipeline.

-, better error messages, and allowing whitespace in flags like -checks
+Minor changes include slightly nicer output from staticcheck -explain, better error messages, and allowing whitespace in flags like -checks.

 Checks